Pronto in Italian: The Complete Guide [With Examples and Pronunciation]

 Pronto is both versatile and hugely useful.
 Many situations can be covered by this one word, making it an important vocabulary item in your language skillset.

-Practice feeling comfortable with the applications.
+Practice feeling comfortable with using pronto in different situations.
 When the time comes to converse you’ll be ready to pull pronto into many conversations!